RIVeR-Lab/river_website/content/authors/drake-moore/_index.md

 Drake Moore is an undergraduate computer science major who is also working towards a minor in mathematics.
 He is expected to graduate in winter of 2022.

-A fun fact about Drake is that he has been to every continent except Antarctica.
+Fun fact: Drake has been to every continent except Antarctica.
 He will hopefully make the journey next year.